Naseby Information Centre

 Walking

-If you are not familiar with the forest, it’s worth picking up a copy of the forest map from the Information Centre.
+If you are not familiar with the forest, it is worth picking up a copy of the forest map from the Information Centre.
 You are unlikely to get lost, but with a map in hand, you can follow other paths and trails leading off from the water race.

 Mountain biking